PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Case Study 1: End-to-end RowClone

 \section{Case Study \#1: End-to-end RowClone}

-RowClone~\cite{seshadri2013rowclone} proposes \atb{minor changes to DRAM arrays to copy data in DRAM to mitigate data movement overheads}.
-ComputeDRAM~\cite{gao2020computedram} demonstrates in-DRAM copy operations on contemporary, off-the-shelf DDR3 chips. \atb{Their results show that c}urrent DRAM devices can \atb{reliably} perform copy operations in DRAM row granularity\footnote{\revd{RowClone operations can be performed correctly using a set of timing parameters at different temperatures and supply voltage levels}}.
-We implement support for ComputeDRAM-like (i.e., using carefully-engineered sequences of valid DRAM commands) in-DRAM copy operations on PiDRAM to conduct a detailed study on (i) the system performance benefits that RowClone can provide and (ii) the challenges associated with implementing RowClone end-to-end on a real system.
+\revdel{RowClone~\cite{seshadri2013rowclone} proposes \atb{minor changes to DRAM {chips} to copy data in DRAM to mitigate data movement overheads}.
+ComputeDRAM~\cite{gao2020computedram} demonstrates in-DRAM copy operations on contemporary, off-the-shelf DDR3 chips. \atb{Their results show that c}urrent DRAM devices can \atb{reliably} perform copy operations {at different temperatures and supply voltage levels using a set of violated tRAS and tRP timing parameters} in DRAM row granularity. \Copy{R3/1}{{None of the relevant prior works~\cite{seshadri.micro17,seshadri2013rowclone,wang2020figaro,gao2020computedram} provide a clear description {or a real system demonstration (like we do)} of a working memory allocation mechanism that can be integrated into a real operating system to expose RowClone capability to the programmer.}}}

+We implement support for ComputeDRAM-based (i.e., using carefully-engineered sequences of valid DRAM commands {with violated timing parameters}) RowClone (in-DRAM copy/initialization) operations on PiDRAM to conduct a detailed study of\revdel{ (i) the system performance benefits that RowClone can provide and (ii)} the challenges associated with implementing RowClone end-to-end on a real system. \Copy{R3/1}{{None of the relevant prior works~\cite{seshadri.micro17,seshadri2013rowclone,wang2020figaro,gao2020computedram,seshadri2020indram,seshadri.bookchapter17.arxiv,seshadri.thesis16,hajinazarsimdram} provide a clear description {or a real system demonstration} of a working memory allocation mechanism that can be \new{implemented in} a real operating system to expose RowClone capability to the programmer.}} \revdel{Using our real system prototype, we study the performance benefits that RowClone can provide in detail.}